Armenian Apostolic Church: Origins and early church history

 Tiridates declared Gregory to be the first Catholicos of the Armenian Apostolic Church and sent him to Caesarea to be consecrated.
 Upon his return, Gregory tore down shrines to idols, built churches and monasteries, and ordained many priests and bishops.
 While meditating in the old capital city of Vagharshapat, Gregory had a vision of Christ descending to the earth and striking it with a hammer.
 From that spot arose a great Christian temple with a huge cross.
 He was convinced that God intended him to build the main Armenian church there.
 With the king's help he did so in accordance with his vision, renaming the city Etchmiadzin, which means "the place of the descent of the Only-Begotten".

 Initially, the Armenian Apostolic Church participated in the larger Christian world and was subordinated to the Bishop of Caesarea.
-Its Catholicos was represented at the First Council of Nicea (325).
-St. Vrtanes I the third Catholicos of the Armenian Apostolic Church through (333–341 AD), sent a letter with specific questions to Macarius of Jerusalem who was the Greek Orthodox Bishop of Jerusalem from (312-335, or 336 AD) sent to Jerusalem by a delegation of Armenian priests on the occasion of the Encaenia, in dedication of the Church of the Holy Sepulcher in Jerusalem in September 335 AD.
-In Macarius's letter to the Armenians in 335 AD, it seeks to correct irregularities in the initiation rites of Baptism and the Eucharist currently in use in the Armenian Church by articulating present practices in Jerusalem.
+Its catholicos was represented at the First Council of Nicea (325).
+St. Vrtanes I, the third Catholicos of the Armenian Apostolic Church (333–341), sent a letter with specific questions to Macarius, the Orthodox Bishop of Jerusalem (312–335/36), taken to Jerusalem by a delegation of Armenian priests on the occasion of the Encaenia, in dedication of the Church of the Holy Sepulchre in September 335.
+In Macarius's letter to the Armenians in 335, it seeks to correct irregularities in the initiation rites of baptism and the eucharist in use in the Armenian Church by articulating the practices in Jerusalem.
 In so doing, it reveals the divergent forms being practiced in Armenia, which have strong echoes of old East Syriac Rite.
 Orthopraxy was conceived by Vrtanes and his Armenian colleagues in terms of liturgical performance in Jerusalem.
 In 353, King Papas (Pap) appointed Catholicos Husik without first sending him to Caesarea for commissioning.
-Its Catholicos was still represented at the First Council of Constantinople (381).
+The Armenian catholicos was still represented at the First Council of Constantinople (381).

 As Gregory was consecrated by the bishop of Caesarea, he also accepted the Byzantine Rite.
-However, the Armenian Church, due to the influence of the Church in Edessa, the large presence of Syriacs in Armenia, as well as the number of Syriac priests that arrived in Armenia with Gregory, also cultivated the West Syriac Rite (Antiochian Rite).
-Since Armenians at the time didn't have an alphabet, its clergy learned Greek and Syriac.
+However, the Armenian Church, due to the influence of the Church in Edessa, the large presence of Syriacs in Armenia, as well as the number of Syriac priests that arrived in Armenia with Gregory, also cultivated the West Syriac or Antiochian Rite.
+Since Armenians at the time did not have an alphabet, its clergy learned Greek and Syriac.
 From this synthesis, the new Armenian Rite came about, which had similarities both with the Byzantine and the Antiochian Syriac rite.